BleuBleu/FamiStudio/Docs/docs/basics.md

 * The **right mouse button** removes stuff.
 Right clicking in the header of the Sequencer or Piano Roll selects.
 * The **middle mouse button** pans when you press it and zooms and you use the mouse wheel.

+Alternatively, if your mouse does not have a middle mouse button or mouse wheel:

-If you are working on a trackpad, all actions requiring pressing the middle mouse buttons can be done with Alt+Left click.
+* All actions requiring pressing the middle mouse buttons can be done with Alt+Left click.
+* All actions requiring the mouse wheel can be performed with Alt+Right click, then dragging up/down.

+If you are working on a trackpad, please check out how to enable [Trackpad controls](config.md#user-interface-configuration) in the configuration dialog.

 # Main Window